gentaliti/light-pms/README.md

 ### Additional UI notes
 - There are parts of the code in the UI code which can be improved more, by having Separation of Concerns, reusing code etc.
 - For simplicity, for all the Properties a single local image is used (rather than saving the image path in the database).
+- Components found on this project are copied from my other repo: https://github.com/gentaliti/react-toolkit